Institut Le Rosey: Academic curriculum

 Institut Le Rosey's academic curriculum is designed to "provide education of breadth, depth and quality for an international student body."
-Le Rosey offers a rigorous bilingual and bicultural education with the principal language of instruction being French or English depending on the student's academic program.
+Le Rosey offers a rigorous bilingual and bicultural education with the principal language of instruction being French or English depending on the student's academic programme.
 Beginning in Class 9 (US 3rd grade) and ending in Class 7 (US 5th grade), Junior students at Le Rosey follow the Primary Bilingual Programme.
 The Programme follows the French national curriculum for classes taught in French and the British national curriculum for classes taught in English, which are both complemented by the International Primary Curriculum to create an international education.

 Le Rosey students in Classes 6–2 (US 6th–10th grade) choose their principal language and continue their studies in French or English.
 If possible, students may study their mother tongue and a third or even a fourth language in addition to their principal language of instruction.
 Over 20 different languages have been taught at Le Rosey in the past five years.
-During the Secondary Bilingual Programme, English and French classes are obligatory, and upon entering Class 3 (US 9th grade), students begin the two-year "Pre-Bac" Programme to prepare the students for either the internationally recognized International Baccalaureate (IB) Diploma Programme or the Francophone-oriented French Baccalaureate.
+During the Secondary Bilingual Programme, English and French classes are obligatory, and upon entering Class 3 (US 9th grade), students begin the two-year "Pre-Bac" Programme to prepare the students for either the internationally recognised International Baccalaureate (IB) Diploma Programme or the Francophone-oriented French Baccalaureate.
 At Le Rosey, the IB Diploma Programme and the French Baccalaureate cover the last two years of schooling (Class 1 and Class t).

 Facilities

 Rolle campus

 Le Rosey's main campus, near Rolle, is on 28 ha adjacent to Lake Geneva.
 It is divided into two campuses, one for boys situated on the main campus and one for girls called La Combe.
-The boarding houses contain a total of 179 bedrooms with en suite bathrooms, and all together the academic buildings contain: 53 classrooms, eight science laboratories, 14 specially-equipped rooms, 48 apartments for Le Rosey teachers, two infirmaries, a library/media centre with about 20,000 to 30,000 literary and reference works, a theatre, three dining rooms and two cafeterias, an auditorium, two gymnasiums, and an ecumenical chapel.
-Sports and arts facilities at Le Rosey include: ten clay Tennis courts, a 25 m indoor pool and wellness centre, a 25-meter outdoor pool, three football pitches, a synthetic rugby pitch, a wood chip running track, a shooting and archery range, an open-air theatre, and a computer-regulated greenhouse.
-Off-campus Le Rosey owns: a private Equestrian centre housing 30 horses, an indoor riding school, a Dressage area, and a clubhouse.
-Also off-campus is the Le Rosey sailing centre equipped with: ten dinghies, three motorboats, three yawls and a 38 ft yacht.
+The boarding houses contain a total of 179 bedrooms with en suite bathrooms, and all together the academic buildings contain: 53 classrooms, eight science laboratories, 14 specially-equipped rooms, 48 apartments for Le Rosey teachers, two infirmaries, a library/media centre with about 20,000 to 30,000 literary and reference works, a theatre, three dining rooms and two canteens, an auditorium, two gyms, and an ecumenical chapel.
+Sports and arts facilities at Le Rosey include: ten clay tennis courts, a 25 m indoor pool and wellness centre, a 25-metre outdoor pool, three football pitches, a synthetic rugby pitch, a wood chip running track, a shooting and archery range, an open-air theatre, and a computer-regulated greenhouse.
+Off-campus Le Rosey owns a private equestrian centre housing 30 horses, an indoor riding school, a dressage area, and a clubhouse.
+Also off-campus is the Le Rosey sailing centre equipped with ten dinghies, three motorboats, three yawls and a 38 ft yacht.